-With all items assigned to teams, you then designate specific users to perform the work.
+When items are assigned to teams, designate specific team members to perform the work.
 While the team works, track progress of the team.

 |Work on your stories||

-Once a story has been assigned to you, you can mark the progress of the stories, including the phase of the story, as well as add tasks to show the different aspects needed to complete the story's development.
+Once a story has been assigned to you, mark the progress of the stories and add tasks.

 |Create and run tests||

 After (or in parallel with) working on your stories, add tests to ensure that your improvements work properly in your application's build.